Evan Pisick, MD

 Evan Pisick, MD, believes it’s important for cancer patients and their loved ones to learn as much as they can about the disease.
 The medical oncologist talks with his patients about their diagnosis and treatment and encourages them to ask questions.
 He analyzes each patient’s test results, takes detailed notes on their medical history and performs thorough physical examinations.
 These are some of the critical steps he must take in order to determine the most appropriate treatment options for each of his patients.

-Board certified in internal medicine, medical oncology and hematology, Dr. Pisick practiced medical oncology and hematology with DuPage Medical Group in Naperville, Illinois before joining Cancer Treatment Centers of America (CTCA) in 2008.
+Board certified in medical oncology and hematology, Dr. Pisick practiced medical oncology and hematology with DuPage Medical Group in Naperville, Illinois before joining Cancer Treatment Centers of America (CTCA) in 2008.

 After completing a bachelor’s degree in biology at the University of Rochester, he earned a medical degree from Boston University.
 Thereafter, Dr. Pisick completed an internship and residency at Mount Sinai Medical Center in New York City, followed by a fellowship at Tufts Medical Center in Boston.